 If so, then it is indeed a left handed guitar.

-There are many other differences between the two types of guitars.
+There are many other differences between the two types of models.
 But this is a quick way to tell when you are not quite sure what to look for.

 Famous Musicians Who Play Left handed Guitar

-While a large portion of guitar players are right handed, the lefties are well represented by some famous players!
+While a large portion of guitarists are right handed, the lefties are well represented by some famous players!

 Some you may know and some might surprise you, but one thing is certain, they too had to figure out what hand they would eventually settle on!

 Jimi Hendrix was a rare case where he was able to play with both hands.
-While naturally left handed, his father had forced him to play right handed.
+While naturally left handed, his father had forced him to use the right.

-Paul was naturally right handed but struggled with strumming with his right hand.
-He eventually decided to play left handed when he saw Slim Whitman playing left handed.
+Paul was naturally right, but struggled with strumming with this hand.
+He eventually decided to play left handed when he saw Slim Whitman playing this way.

 He eventually found his groove as a lefty on the guitar even though he did everything else right handed.

-While Kurt normally played left handed, he was known to be able to write playing either left or right.
+While Kurt normally played left handed, he was known to be able to write with either orientation.
 Some say he was ambidextrous but favored the right.

 Whatever the case may have been, Kurt was a very talented player who was named 75th greatest guitarist of all time by Rolling Stone magazine.
-In Nirvana’s smells like teen spirit video, Kurt is seen using his left handed 1969 Fender Competition Mustang.
-The guitar is lake placid blue and was probably very hard to come by being a left handed guitar.
+In Nirvana’s smells like teen spirit video, Kurt is seen using his left hand 1969 Fender Competition Mustang.
+The guitar is lake placid blue and was probably very hard to come by being made for a lefty.

 So what about you?